Is a corner lot worth more than an interior lot?

 The layout of the house on the corner will almost certainly be different from neighbouring houses.
 The size of the back yard will be different among other things that will make it difficult to make a direct comparison.

-That being said, the consensus among Appraisers is this; if you have two identical properties with the same lot dimensions and similar structures with comparable build quality, you can expect the corner lot to sell for a little bit less than the regular lot.
+That being said, the consensus among Appraisers is this; if you have two identical properties with the same lot dimensions and similar structures with comparable build quality, you can expect the home on the corner to sell for a little bit less than the regular lot.

 While many people love the idea of having a corner lot, the majority of people prefer to have an interior lot instead.
-The most common reasons gripes people have about corner lots are: double the traffic, less privacy, smaller back yard, higher property taxes (in some municipalities).
+The most common reasons gripes people have about corner lots are: double the traffic, less privacy, smaller back yard, higher property taxes.

 Do you think corner lots should be worth more or less than interior lots?
-Leave a comment.
+Leave a comment below.